finmoorhouse/hti/src/episodes/75-eric-schwitzgebel.md

 **Eric Schwitzgebel**

-Kind of the humorous example I like here from popular culture that gets this idea across nicely is the cow from the restaurant at the end of the universe in Hitchhiker's Guide to the Galaxy.
-So for those of you who don't know it, Hitchhiker's Guide to the Galaxy is just a wonderful science fiction radio show and then book.
-And there's a scene in this fancy restaurant where The protagonist and his friends show up at this fancy restaurant at the end of the universe where they're going to watch the collapse of the universe.
-And this cow ambles up to the table and introduce itself and says, hey, I'm the dish of the day.
-Feel my rump.
-Wouldn't you like a piece of me?
-Right.
-And the protagonist, Arthur Dent's like, oh, I think I'll have the green salad.
+The humorous example I like here from popular culture that gets this idea across nicely is the cow from the restaurant at the end of the universe in *Hitchhiker's Guide to the Galaxy*.
+So for those of you who don't know it, *Hitchhiker's Guide to the Galaxy* is just a wonderful science fiction radio show and then book.
+And there's a scene in this fancy restaurant where the protagonist and his friends show up at this fancy restaurant at the end of the universe where they're going to watch the collapse of the universe.
+And this cow ambles up to the table and introduce itself and says, "hey, I'm the dish of the day!
+Feel my rump — wouldn't you like a piece of me?"

+And the protagonist, Arthur Dent's like, "oh, I think I'll have the green salad".
 The cow is offended, right?
 Because it has been designed to want nothing more than to kill itself.
 In order to be a meal for the restaurant patrons.
 And what is kind of obvious in that, it seems to me, I mean, some might disagree, but to me, it seems clear that there's something ethically wrong going on here.
-That the cow does not have sufficient respect for the value of its own life.
-And it's been bred or designed.
-To value its life less than the dining experiences of wealthy restaurant patrons.
+That the cow *does not have sufficient respect for the value of its own life*.
+And it's been bred or designed to value its life less than the dining experiences of wealthy restaurant patrons.

 **Fin**

 Yeah, that's useful.
 I'm interested in the idea of autonomy here, and I guess how it would apply to digital minds.
 So I don't know, if someone really wants to do something which doesn't cause any harm to others, and you prevent them from doing it, like maybe you just prevent them from leaving their house for no reason, then why is that imposing on their autonomy?
-Well, one pretty obvious reason is they have these really clear.
-Desires and you're frustrating them.
-And maybe there are cases where someone kind of forgets to value their own freedom in some way.
+Well, one pretty obvious reason is they have these really clear desires and you're frustrating them.

+Maybe there are cases where someone kind of forgets to value their own freedom in some way.
 So think about Stockholm syndrome, right?
-Where people Learn to like the people taking them hostage for some reason.
+Where people learn to like the people taking them hostage for some reason.
 But you can still, in that case, talk about what they originally wanted before they started to like their captors for no reason, or maybe what most people like them want and how most people like them value their freedom, even if these particular people don't.

-But when it comes to digital minds, then it seems like, at least potentially, you're just getting to choose all of his preferences de novo.
-So...
-What if in particular, you just built some system which loves to do whatever self-effacing, self-denying work you wanted to do, which doesn't value its own freedoms, as long as that's inconvenient to you.
-Yeah, I wonder in those cases whether it might get a bit tricky to explain why its autonomy really matters when It itself has been designed in some way not to care about a certain autonomy or a certain freedom, or even designed not to have certain freedoms in the first place.
+But when it comes to digital minds, then it seems like, at least potentially, you're just getting to *choose* all of its preferences de novo.
+So what if in particular, you just built some system which loves to do whatever self-effacing, self-denying work you wanted to do; which doesn't value its own freedoms, as long as that's inconvenient to you?

+I wonder in those cases whether it might get a bit tricky to explain why its autonomy really matters when It itself has been designed in some way not to care about a certain autonomy or a certain freedom, or even designed not to have certain freedoms in the first place.
 It's just not able to do or entertain certain things.
 And it sounds like you're saying, well, let's talk in terms of building these things with just a certain minimal amount of self-respect or respect for its own life.
 That's the important thing.

 **Eric Schwitzgebel**

-Right, so Mara Garza and I explore this in a paper in 2020 where we talk about how AI systems should not be designed with excessively self-sacrificial goals, and they should be designed to respect with an appropriate degree of self-respect.
+Right, so Mara Garza and I explore this in a paper in 2020 tk where we talk about how AI systems should not be designed with excessively self-sacrificial goals, and they should be designed to respect with an appropriate degree of self-respect.
 Or their life and their values.
 And I think that there's going to be a temptation for both convenience reasons and safety reasons not to satisfy these deontological rules.
 Another example we use is Robo Jeeves, right?
 So imagine Jeeves is this butler, right?
 And Robo Jeeves is designed so that he would rather kill himself than have you suffer a moment's discomfort.

 **Fin**